 The Disability Act provides that all residents must be provided with information in the form of a Residential Statement when they commence residing at a residential service (s 57).
 Further information on the rights of residents can be obtained from the DHHS website (at www.dhs.vic.gov.au/disability).

-For assistance with regard to housing and residency issues contact AMIDA (Action for More Independence and Dignity in Accommodation), the housing advocacy group for people with disabilities (see “Contacts” in Understanding disability and the law).
-See Understanding disability and the law, for a general discussion of rights of people with disabilities.
+For assistance with housing and residency issues, contact AMIDA (Action for More Independence and Dignity in Accommodation), which is the housing advocacy group for people with disabilities (see “Contacts”).